dogbutcat/custom-docker/README.md

 ## Problems may happen

 - can't connect
+  - basicly check your time is sync with server
   - check firewall on server
-  - check uuid or alterId is same on server and client
+  - check uuid is same on server and client
   - check docker log for v2ray start normally

 [qv2ray]: https://github.com/Qv2ray/Qv2ray